 TOM COLLINS

-In 1876, the 1st recorded Tom Collins recipe is from the second edition of Jerry Thomas’ book, “The Bartender’s Guide”.
+In 1876, the 1st recorded Tom Collins recipe was from the second edition of Jerry Thomas’ book, “The Bartender’s Guide.”
 It’s named after a hoax performed in the New York area in 1874.

 Ingredients: Beefeater Gin, Simple Syrup, Lemon Juice, Soda